-The referee punishes infringements of the rules unless he chooses to play on (according to 7.2).
+The referee duo punishes infringements of the rules unless they choose to play on (according to 7.2).

-He may punish any infringements of the rules at any time during the match, even when play has been stopped.
+They may punish any infringements of the rules at any time during the match, even when play has been stopped.

 d) to use the official signals to clarify his decisions